slackapi/java-slack-sdk/docs/guides/app-distribution.md

 #### Build Slack OAuth using Spring Boot

 Implementing Slack OAuth flow app using Spring Boot is quite easy.
-All you need to do are to 1) load env variables, 2) to initialize `App` with services and listeners as a Spring Bean, and 3) to have three endpoints to handle HTTP requests.
+All you need to do are to 1) load env variables, 2) to initialize `App` with services and listeners as a Spring Bean, and 3) to have three endpoints to handle HTTP requests. **Please note that Bolt properly works with Spring Boot 2.2 or newer versions.**

 ```java
 package hello;